link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

  - Shall include a charging port for powering the electronics within the system

  - Shall include motors for controlling the wheels of the system

+   * The connection of the RC motors will cause the self propulsion of the machine

  - Shall include a tennis ball anti-jamming system